ArjunReddy07/wind-stf/docs/thesis/md/background.md

-Conventional approaches are characterized by the modeling of the time series as a realization of stationary stochastic process which can be expressed as combination of  interpretable components \cite{brockwell2009}.
-In the *classical decomposition* (\cite{makridakis1998}), the time series is described as a linear combination of a trend component $m_t$, a seasonal component $d$ and a random noise (*white noise*) $y_t$:
+Conventional approaches are characterized by the modeling of the time series as a realization of stationary stochastic process (\cite{brockwell2009}, \cite{bontenpi2013strategies}).
+The two most widely used families of conventional methods are the Exponential Smoothing (ES) family the ARIMA family (\cite{hyndman2018principles}).

+ In the ES approach, time series is modeled as combination of  interpretable components \cite{brockwell2009}.
+In the *classical decomposition* (\cite{makridakis1998}), these components are trend component $m_t$, seasonal component $d$ and random noise (*white noise*) $y_t$, which are linearly combined to reconstruct the time series:
 $$
 y_t = m_t + s_t + a_t .
 $$
-Essentially, conventional approaches are represented by two major families of methods: the ARIMA family and the Exponential Smoothing (ES) families (\cite{brockwell2009}).

-We describe some of the most known methods from the ARIMA and ES families.
+We now describe some of the most known methods from the ES family.

 **Simple Exponential Smoothing Method.** Predicts for the next period the forecast value for the previous period, adjusting it using the forecast error.
 Parameter: $\alpha \in \mathbb{R}_{[0,1]}$.
 $$